 New information is in red.

 The Health Department is closely monitoring the developments in the outbreak of respiratory illness caused by a novel (new) coronavirus ("COVID-19").
 Vermont is prepared to respond to protect and support Vermonters.

 On the evening of March 7, 2020, health officials announced the first case of COVID-19 in Vermont.
 Officials are awaiting confirmation of the presumptive positive test result by the Centers for Disease Control and Prevention.

 The adult patient is a Bennington County resident, currently hospitalized and in an airborne infection isolation room at Southwestern Vermont Medical Center.

-On March 8, Governor Phil Scott, along with Health Commissioner Mark Levine, MD, Agency of Human Services Secretary Mike Smith and Deputy Public Safety Commissioner Christopher Herrick held a press conference at the State Emergency Operations Center to update Vermonters about this first case and of state preparedness and response efforts.
+This morning, Governor Phil Scott, along with Health Commissioner Mark Levine, MD, Agency of Human Services Secretary Mike Smith and Deputy Public Safety Commissioner Christopher Herrick held a press conference at the State Emergency Operations Center to update Vermonters about this first case and of state preparedness and response efforts.

 Public health epidemiologists are working to investigate possible travel or exposure history and to identify anyone who had close contact with the person.
 Those individuals will be assessed for their exposure risk and provided with guidance for their health.
 Where appropriate, they will receive recommendations for self-isolation or other restrictions.

 We are also talking with the staff at Southwestern Vermont Medical Center to ensure they are properly cared for and protected, so that other patients are also protected.

 We expect, and are prepared for, more cases in Vermont, and are taking every action to limit the spread of illness.